 Food security is an essential strategy to achieve the goal of Zero Hunger in the UNSDG.
 In the last five years, the policy direction of the Food Security Agency of Indonesia for strengthening food security in Indonesia was focused on three main areas – food availability, food accessibility and food utilization.
-We have a commitment to mitigate impact on food security applies to all supplier in supply chain.
+We have a commitment to mitigate impact on food security, which applies to all our suppliers in our supply chain.

 At DSN Group, we practice principles of FPIC, wherein affected local communities have the right to say 'no' to planned operations on their lands, during the information gathering stage and relevant consultations, negotiations up until an agreement is reached.

 To ensure local food security, participatory discussions and mapping of the HCV and HCS assessments will reveal the actual conditions and land use planning of the community, including the choice of areas for food supply.
 Identification of land use is carried out by involving the local community, especially to identify paddy fields (rice), as well as other food production areas such as Tembawang areas in Kalimantan.
 The same commitment applies to all suppliers and supply chain.

 For example, in the PT Agro Andalan (PT AAN) and PT Mitra Nusa Sarana (PT MNS) concessions, there are areas which, although not fully HCV or HCS, are recommended to be retained under the current land use.
 The Sawah and Tembawang areas are maintained and included as "No Go Areas" for the development of our oil palm plantations.
 The areas not included in the planting plan due to these considerations are 1,480 ha in PT AAN and 209 ha in PT MNS.